 DEI Volunteer Application

-At this time, our committee is at its maximum capacity.
-However, we are always looking for new staff or volunteers interested in serving on the YMCA DEI Committee.
+We are always looking for new staff or volunteers interested in serving on the YMCA DEI Committee.

 The Y is a diverse organization of people joined together by a shared commitment to ensure that everyone has the opportunity to learn, grow, and thrive.
 Our cause-driven YMCA is led by staff and volunteers who intentionally and continuously strive to promote an inclusive organizational culture that values diversity and strengthens inclusion.
 We seek to ensure that all segments of society have access to the Y and feel welcome and fully engaged as participants, members, staff, and volunteers.
 The Y is a force for building bridges among all people to advance our cause of strengthening community.